Criminal justice system is “badly run and badly led” - says Michael Gove, former Lord Chancellor Find out more

 blog

-Ways to improve your work-life balance
+How to improve your work-life balance

 Having a healthy work-life balance is hugely important to people from all walks of life.
-Whether you’re a student in your first year of studies or the CEO of a global corporation, everyone is susceptible to stress and its negative effects.
+Whether you’re a student in your first year of studies or the CEO of a global corporation, everyone is susceptible to tension and its negative effects.

 By Cara Fielder.
 Published 23 April 2019.
-Last updated 29 January 2020.
+Last updated 3 December 2024.

 Our lives are becoming busier than ever, therefore, juggling work life and personal life has become more challenging.
 Today we take a look at how you can improve your work-life balance.